 PRO Tips:

 - Find the best Doenjang you can.
-Homemade is best but any dark, strong-smelling doenjang will yield good results.
-I use 100-day aged Doenjang from the Korean market.
+Homemade is best but any dark, strong-smelling kind will yield good results.
+I use 100-day aged paste from the Korean market.

 - Add fish sauce at the end.
 Many Korean cooks use anchovy stock as a soup base.
-To keep this recipe fast and easy, I substitute with a sprinkle of fish sauce at the end instead.
-Note: if using good doenjang, you probably won’t need the fish sauce.
+If you don’t have anchovy stock, substitute with a sprinkle of fish sauce at the end.
+Note: you probably won’t need the fish sauce if you use good doenjang.

 Variations:

-A classic of Korean home cooking, there are endless variations to Korean Soybean Paste Stew.
+A classic of Korean home cooking, there are endless variations for Korean Soybean Paste Stew.

 - Make it spicier.
 Add 1-2 Tbsp more of Gochukaru and/or Gochujang.
 Or add more chili peppers at the end.